-With a population of almost 11,000 people, our Shire covers about 3,300 square kilometres and is located about 125km to the north of Melbourne CBD.
+With a population of almost 11,000 people, our Shire covers about 3,300 square kilometres and is located about 125km to the north of Melbourne central business district.

 Key natural features of the region include the granite rock formations in the Strathbogie Ranges, the Goulburn River system, Nagambie Lakes, Gooram Falls and the cascading Polly McQuinns.